jw2249a/2017-bayes-audit/2017-code/README.md

-This section describes some low-level but essential details regarding the use of identifiers in ``multi.py``, the way in which votes are represented as a sequence of identifiers, how transparency and reproducibility are supported by the use of file names that include version labels, and how ``multi.py`` structures information in a directory.
+This section describes some low-level but essential details regarding the use of identifiers in ``multi.py``, the way in which votes are represented as a sequence of identifiers, use of CSV file formats, how transparency and reproducibility are supported by the use of file names that include version labels, and how ``multi.py`` structures information in a directory.